7 min to read

 Prerequisites

-- Kubernetes Cluster: A working Kubernetes cluster (can be local like Minikube or Kind)
+- Kubernetes Cluster: A working cluster (local or cloud)

-- Ingress Controller: NGINX Ingress or similar for external access
+- Ingress Controller: NGINX or similar for external access

-- DNS: A domain name pointing to your Kubernetes ingress (for production use)
+- DNS: Domain name pointing to your ingress (for production)

 Preparation Steps